View Oliver Williamson’s website

-Other recent awards and fellowships include: Disguised Fellow, American Economic Society (2007); Distinguished Fellow, Industrial Organization Society; Honorary Society Member, National Academy of Sciences (1994); Fellow, American Academy of Arts and Sciences (1983); Fellow, Econometrics Society (1977); Honorary Degrees: Doctoris Honoris Causa in Economics, Valencia University (2004); Doctoris Honoris Causa in Economics, University of Chile (2000); Doctoris Honoris Causa in Economics from Nice University (2005), Valencia University (2004), and University of Chile (2000); Honorary Doctorate in Economics and Business Administration, Copenhagen Business School (2000); Doctor Honoris Causa, Goupe HEC (Paris) (1997); Doctor Honoris Causa in Business Administration, St Petersburg University, Russia (1997); Doctor Honoris Causa in Economics, Turku School of Economics and Business Administration (1995); Doctor Honoris Causa in Economics Science, Groningen University (1989), Hochschule St. Gallen (1987); Oeconomiae Doctor Honoris Causa, Ph.D.
+Other awards and fellowships included: Distinguished Fellow, American Economic Society (2007); Distinguished Fellow, Industrial Organization Society; Honorary Society Member, National Academy of Sciences (1994); Fellow, American Academy of Arts and Sciences (1983); Fellow, Econometrics Society (1977); Honorary Degrees: Doctoris Honoris Causa in Economics, Valencia University (2004); Doctoris Honoris Causa in Economics, University of Chile (2000); Doctoris Honoris Causa in Economics from Nice University (2005), Valencia University (2004), and University of Chile (2000); Honorary Doctorate in Economics and Business Administration, Copenhagen Business School (2000); Doctor Honoris Causa, Goupe HEC (Paris) (1997); Doctor Honoris Causa in Business Administration, St. Petersburg University, Russia (1997); Doctor Honoris Causa in Economics, Turku School of Economics and Business Administration (1995); Doctor Honoris Causa in Economics Science, Groningen University (1989), Hochschule St. Gallen (1987); Oeconomiae Doctor Honoris Causa, Ph.D.
 Norwegian School of Economics and Business Administration, Jubilee Celebration (1986).

 Professor Williamson also received the following additional awards: Horst Claus Rechtenwald Prize in Economics (2004); Eminent Scholar of the Fellows of the Academy of International Business (2003); John von Neumann Award, Laszio Rajk College for Advanced Studies, Budapest University (1999); Irwin Award for Scholarly Contributions to Management, Academy of Management (1988); 1983 Prize for Distinguished Scholarship in Law and Economics, Miami University.
-He also holds the following fellowships: Fulbright Scholar (1999); Distinguished Senior U.S. Scientist Award, Alexander von Humboldt-Stiftung (1987); Fellow, Center for Advanced Study in Behavioral Sciences (1977-78); Guggenheim Fellow (1977-78).
+He also held the following fellowships: Fulbright Scholar (1999); Distinguished Senior U.S. Scientist Award, Alexander von Humboldt-Stiftung (1987); Fellow, Center for Advanced Study in Behavioral Sciences (1977-78); Guggenheim Fellow (1977-78).